 - 1/4 teaspoon Cutting Edge Cultures – or you can use 1/2 cup kefir whey

-- 1 cup water – to mix the starter culture
+- 1 cup Water spring or filtered with minerals – to mix the starter culture

 - 1/2 small cabbage – finely shredded or chopped into fine pieces